garylirocks/quickrefs/azure-data-factory.markdown

   - Activity dispatch
   - SSIS package execution: execute SSIS (SQL Server Integration Service) packages in a managed Azure compute environment
 - Bridge between the activity and linked services, provides the compute environment where the activity either runs on or gets dispatched from
-- When an ADF instance is created, a default IR is created, can be viewed when the integration runtime is set to *Auto-Resolve*
+- When an ADF instance is created, a default IR is created, can be viewed when the integration runtime is set to *AutoResolveIntegrationRuntime*
+- "AutoResolveIntegrationRuntime" is the default Azure IR, you could create more Azure IRs with or without managed VNet
+  - You could have managed private endpoints in these managed VNets pointing to PaaS services

 IR types and functions: